 Common near-term modeling activities for the interdisciplinary SFAs focus on

-- surface water and groundwater exchange in watershed headwaters and stream/river corridors
+- surface water and groundwater exchange in watershed headwaters and stream/river corridors,

 - developing multiscale strategies that allow coupled hydrologic and biogeochemical processes to be represented at their native scales but expressed at watershed scale, rather than the current status of hydrologic modeling at large scale and biogeochemical modeling at smaller scales.

-Scale across the SFAs to provide an integrated modeling framework that spans the United States at a relatively high spatial resolution.
+The CONUS Activity works to advance a continental-scale simulation platform that can bridge between individual sites and provide larger-scale context across the SFAs to provide an integrated modeling framework that spans the United States at a relatively high spatial resolution.

 Reaction Network Activity